 The CMA Foundation is responding, by granting funds to support the work of frontline physicians and medical professionals, targeting critical needs within the healthcare system as a result of COVID-19, including:

-- Supporting the work of physicians and other health care workers in hospitals, both large and community-based;
+- Supporting the work of physicians and other health care workers in hospitals, both large and small;

 - Aiding the physician-led international response.

-$5 million will support the Frontline Fund for Healthcare Workers, to ensure that health care workers on the frontline, across Canada, can access the resources they need when they need them.
+$5 million to support the Frontline Fund for Healthcare Workers, to ensure that health care workers on the frontline of Canada's largest hospitals can access the resources they need when they need them.

-$5 million will support health care workers at the frontline of community hospitals, through a fund set up by the CMA Foundation.
+$5 million to support health care workers at the frontline of community hospitals, through a fund set up by the CMA Foundation.

 $250,000 will go to the Doctors Without Borders’ COVID-19 Emergency Fund, to honour the doctors who provide essential medical care to people in places where pre-existing health systems cannot reach.